meltano/meltano/docs/src/_concepts/state_backends.md

 To store state remotely in S3, set the `state_backend.uri` setting to `s3://<your bucket name>/<prefix for state JSON blobs>`.

-To authenticate to AWS, you can provide an (AWS access key ID and AWS secret access key)[https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys] via either of the following methods:
+To authenticate to AWS, you can provide an [AWS access key ID and AWS secret access key](https://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html#access-keys-and-secret-access-keys) via either of the following methods:

 - Configure the `state_backend.s3.aws_access_key_id` and `state_backend.s3.aws_secret_access_key` settings.
 - Pass the access key ID and secret access key directly in the `state_backend.uri` by setting it to `s3://<aws_access_key_id>:<aws_secret_access_key>@<your bucket name>/<prefix for state JSON blobs>`.

 If credentials are not provided via either of these methods, Meltano will use the values set in the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables.
-If these environment variables are not set, it will use the credentials stored in the environment's (AWS credentials file)[https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html].
+If these environment variables are not set, it will use the credentials stored in the environment's [AWS credentials file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html).

 If AWS credentials are not found via any of the methods described above, Meltano will not be able to authenticate to S3 and state operations will fail.